Brennan Othmann

-Brennan Othmann (born January 5, 2003) is a Canadian-Swiss ice hockey winger for the Peterborough Petes of the Ontario Hockey League (OHL) as a prospect to the New York Rangers of the National Hockey League (NHL).
-He was drafted in the first round, 16th overall, by the Rangers in the 2021 NHL Entry Draft.
+Brennan Othmann (born January 5, 2003) is a Canadian professional ice hockey player who is a left winger for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
+He was drafted in the first round, 16th overall, by the Rangers in the 2021 NHL entry draft.

 Playing career

 Othmann played for the Flint Firebirds of the Ontario Hockey League (OHL) in the 2019–20 season, and when the OHL shut down for the 2020–21 season he played for EHC Olten of the Swiss League.
-In the 2021 NHL Entry Draft, he was selected by the New York Rangers.
+In the 2021 NHL entry draft, he was selected by the New York Rangers.
 On August 12, 2021, Othmann signed a three-year, entry-level contract with the Rangers.
 He was assigned back to Flint after an impressive 2021 training camp with the Rangers.